Xmetalfanx/linuxSetup/tests/debianBasedTests.md

 | Celluloid/Gnome-Mpv     |     | Not Tested | Pass       |
 | Strawberry Media Player |     | Not Tested | Pass       |

-- Menus are still an issue with TMM ... and apparently Java was already installed in my test
+* Menus are still an issue with TMM ...and apparently Java was already installed in my test

-- with Audio-Recorder on Debian ... the snap may be the only real options
+* with Audio-Recorder on Debian ...the snap may be the only real options

-- Deadbeef is in the [https://www.deb-multimedia.org/](https://www.deb-multimedia.org/) repo ... not sure I want to go that route ... maybe i could include that option and/or the snap option and give the user the choice/info to choose on their own
+* Deadbeef is in the [https://www.deb-multimedia.org/](https://www.deb-multimedia.org/) repo ...not sure I want to go that route ...maybe i could include that option and/or the snap option and give the user the choice/info to choose on their own

 ---